sugar-cubes/sugar-cubes-cloner/README.md

 | [TypePolicy](src/main/java/org/sugarcubes/cloner/TypePolicy.java) | Type copy policy. |

 ### Implementation

+There is three modes of execution: recursive, sequential and parallel.

 In sequential mode does not use recursion.
 Uses [DFS](https://en.wikipedia.org/wiki/Depth-first_search) (by default) or [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm for the object graph traversal.

 In parallel mode order is unpredictable.